mixpanel/docs/pages/docs/cohort-sync/integrations/facebook-ads.md

 ## Data Requirement

 Facebook uses email addresses to match users from the cohort with users from their system.
-If they do not have an email address, they will instead use a combination of phone number or first and last name.
+If they do not have an email address, they will instead use either a combination of phone number or first and last name or the device advertising ID that you choose when setting up the connection.

-In order to use this integration, you must set $email as a user profile property.
-In addition to email address, Mixpanel will send a first name user profile property, a last name user profile property, a phone number user property, and the distinct id.
+In order to use this integration, you must set $email as a user profile property or have the advertising ID.
+In addition to email address, Mixpanel will send a first name user profile property, a last name user profile property, a phone number user property, an advertising id user property and the distinct id.

 Facebook excludes cohort members from the audience if they are unable to match them with a user in their system.
 An inequality between the number of users in the Facebook audience and Mixpanel cohort indicates that Facebook was unable to find the user.